-Gen 24.25-27 She said moreover unto him, We have both straw and provender enough, and room to lodge in.
-And the man bowed down his head, and worshipped the Lord.
-And he said, Blessed be the Lord God of my master Abraham, who hath not left destitute my master of his mercy and his truth: I being in the way, the Lord led me to the house of my master's brethren.
+Gen 24.25-27 She added, "We have plenty of both straw and fodder, and room to spend the night."
+The man bowed his head and worshiped the Lord and said, "Blessed be the Lord, the God of my master Abraham, who has not forsaken his steadfast love and his faithfulness toward my master.
+As for me, the Lord has led me in the way to the house of my master's kinsmen."